iceoton/Log-Monitoring/docs/logstash_indexer_installation_guide.md

     $curl -O https://download.elasticsearch.org/logstash/logstash/logstash-1.5.2.tar.gz
     $tar -zxvf logstash-1.5.2.tar.gz
 ```
 go to logstash-1.5.2 folder make  conf folder
 ```
     $cd logstash-1.5.2
     $mkdir conf
 ```

-then  copy script file for each  script type :
+then  copy script file for each  script format :

 - [indexer kiosk script](../conf/kiosk-indexer.conf)     or
 - [indexer prepaid script](../conf/prepaid-indexer.conf)

 copy to this folder go out then start it
 ```
     $cd ..
     $bin/logstash -f conf/indexer.conf &
 ```
 for running two  script  just run it again with new  script
 ```
     $bin/logstash -f conf/indexer-2.conf &
 ```
 or if you want it to be service and running at start up time copy [start up script](startup.sh) to `/etc/ini.p`
 then make it a service  file
 ```
     $service
 ```

 that all **done** !